TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 `tyk.dashboards.defaults.owner` | The default Backstage owner
 `tyk.dashboards.defaults.system` | The default Backstage system
 `tyk.dashboards.defaults.lifecycle` | The default Backstage lifecycle

+Note: Either one or both of the `router` or `scheduler` must be enabled.

 ### 3. Plugin Configuration